 Keep communal areas, staircases and exits clear of rubbish or personal belongings such as bikes, mobility scooters or furniture.

-Always report any damage to firefighting equipment, fire alarms, fire doors or fire escapes to your housing provider.
+Always report any damage to fire extinguishers, fire blankets, fire alarms, fire doors or fire escapes to your housing provider.